wunderwuzzi23/blog/content/posts/2020/capability-maturity-model-test-red-teaming.md

 5. Optimized

-**If you run an internal pen test program it is somewhere along those 5 stages.**
+**If you run an internal pen test program, the program is somewhere along those 5 stages.**

-There is one caveat which we will go into more detail in this post when introducing **Level 6 - Illusion of Control**  - which I argue is missing from the existing frameworks.
+There is one caveat which we will go into more detail in this post when introducing **Level 6 - Illusion of Control**, which I argue is missing from the existing frameworks.

 The question arises how does the Capability Maturity Model apply to testing systems in particular?

-Luckily there is already a Test Maturity Model which puts the perspective of software testing in the CMM model.
-It is called **Test Maturity Model integration**, or short [TMMi]((https://www.tmmi.org/tmmi-model/).
+Luckily, there is already a Test Maturity Model which puts the perspective of software testing in the CMM model.
+It is called **Test Maturity Model integration**, or short [TMMi](https://www.tmmi.org/tmmi-model/).

 ## Test Maturity Model integration (TMMi®)

-The Test Maturity Model Integration developed by the TMMi Foundation explores and defines a framework for measuring test maturity and process improvements.
+The Test Maturity Model Integration developed by the TMMi Foundation explores and defines a framework for measuring test maturity and process improvements with detailed examples.

 **Let's explore how this can be applied to offensive security testing and red teaming.**

-The following image shows the five stages as defined by TMMi®, and we will put those in context for offensive security int his post.
+The following image shows the five stages as defined by TMMi®, and we will put those in context for offensive security in this post.

 ![TMMi Model Picture](/blog/images/2020/TMMi-model-picture.png)

 *Image from taken from https://www.tmmi.org/tmmi-model*

-Now, let's put some more content behind what these stages mean for offensive security.
+Now, let us put some more content behind what these stages mean for offensive security.
 The following is an attempt to describe and bucketize the stages for offensive security needs:

 ## Level 1: Initial

 There are no defined processes in place at this stage.
 Finding defects or vulnerability is by pure chance and often considered as part of debugging.
+Or security issues are reported mainly by customers.

 ## Level 2: Managed

-The philosophy that all vulnerabilities can be prevented is the majority opinion within the organization, hence at this stage the focus of investments is mainly in the preventive bucket, applied only at the end of the development cycles or before deployment.
+The philosophy that vulnerabilities can be prevented is the majority opinion within the organization, hence at this stage the focus of investments is mainly in the preventive bucket, applied only at the end of the development cycles or before deployment.

 Maybe once a year a penetration test is performed to find vulnerabilities.